 When I accept 12-step outreach calls I often gain more benefit than the caller.

-You Don’t Have to Do This Alone.
+You Don’t Have to End a Bad Relationship Alone.

 There are many other people isolated by their embarrassing, toxic relationship.
 Reach out and connect.
 That’s your first step to healing and living your life.